jina-ai/docs/chapters/install/ide-speedup.md

 ![ide-speed-up](vse.png "VSCode Autocomplete")

+## Using the VSCode and PyCharm extensions

+- Step 1:
-Create a new `hello.jina.yml` file and the IDE successfully marks it as Jina file type If it doesn't, you may want to manually select the schema you just created.
+Create a new `hello.jina.yml` file and the IDE successfully marks it as Jina file type.
+If it doesn't, you may want to manually select the schema you just created.

+- Step 2:
-Now type Jtype in the first line and you will see the IDE suggests you with flow or a list of executors that jina contains.
+Now type Jtype in the first line and you will see the IDE suggests you with flow or a list of Executors that jina contains.

 ![ide-speed-up](pyc.png "Pycharm Autocomplete")

 *jtype* is a synonym for the bond mark.
-We recommend you to use j-type over the bond mark as it gives a cross-platform compatible yaml files.
+We recommend you to use `jtype` over the bond mark as it gives a cross-platform compatible yaml files.
 Now, the IDE immediately marks it as yellow as it is not a valid jina config file.

+- Step 3:
 Hover your mouse on it and it complains you haven't defined the required field version and parts.
 It let's it complete them as you write urlc's autocomplete kicks in to help you fill in the default values.

+- Step 4:
 You can hover your mouse on the field to see the help text, which is consistent with the documentation.
 You will also see the hint is based on the context: for example, when writing parts, it suggests all arguments that are accepted by the part.

+- Step 5:
 When you write something that is unrecognizable by the schema, the ID will mark it as yellow immediately.
-The intellisense becomes super helpful when you write an executor level yaml file.
+Intellisense becomes super helpful when you write an Executor level YAML file.

+- Step 6:
 Let's create a new YAML file for configuring Numpy indexer.
-You can see the IDE will only keep the arguments that are accepted by that executor.
+You can see the IDE will only keep the arguments that are accepted by that Executor.
 It also works on the nested level when you define request and it shows only drivers and when you define the drivers it shows relevant arguments that are accepted by that driver.

 ![ide-speed-up](pychvse.png "PyCharm and VS Code developer environments")

+- Step 7:
-You can check out the log stream for any driver or executor by holding your mouse on it besides Pycharm or VS Code.
+You can check out the log stream for any driver or Executor by holding your mouse on it besides Pycharm or VS Code.
 Most mainstream IDEs also support JSON schema.
 You can configure it manually, the actual user experience may slightly vary depending on your IDE or plugin in general.

+## Conclusion
 A schema file enables code completion, syntax validation and argument filtering, filling default values and displaying help text.